ndenStanford/ml-mesh/projects/keywords/serve/README.md

   - it uses the custom data model classes `PredictRequestModel` and `PredictResponseModel` to do said validation
 - the `bio` method to make the loaded ML model's meta data accessible via an endpoint
-  - it uses the custom data model class `BioResponseModel` to validate the outgoing Ml model meta data
+  - it uses the custom data model class `BioResponseModel` to validate the outgoing ML model meta data

 To ensure the `load` method works as expected, all required artifact files (see previous section) referenced in the `ServedModelParams` class need to be accessible on the local disk (including mounted volumes in a `Docker` or `K8s` setting).
-These can be specified via the corresponding environment variable `onclusiveml_serving_model_directory` .
+These can be specified via the corresponding environment variable `onclusiveml_serving_model_directory`.
+For example, to point towards the ML model version downloaded in the previous step, set `onclusiveml_serving_model_directory=projects/keywords/serve/models/keywords_model_88`

 ### 1.3 Configuring the model server